With Ariel Slater

 Intro to Suzuki Violin Group Class With Ariel Slater

-Introduce your child to the joy of violin in this engaging and playful 6-week Suzuki Pre-Twinkle class!
-Designed for young beginners (preschool–rising 1st graders), this class provides a fun and supportive environment for children and parents to explore the fundamentals of violin playing before using a real instrument.
-With specially crafted box violins and bows provided, students will learn:
+Come experience the joy of violin in this engaging and playful 8-week Suzuki Pre-Twinkle class!
+Designed for young beginners (preschool–rising 1st graders) and their caregivers, this class provides a fun and supportive atmosphere to explore playing violin the Suzuki way.
+Caregivers will learn alongside children in a nurturing environment.
+We will cover:

 -How to hold the violin and bow properly